Favourited 261 times

 January-March, winter to spring:

 The cold crisp winter covers the farm in deep snow.
 The winter cleanses and resets everything.
-Working outside in the relative short days, with their colorful sunsets at 4 is an unique experience.
+Working outside in the relative short days, with their colorful sunsets at 4 pm is an unique experience.
 We heat ourselves with wood stoves and the making of firewood for next winter.
-The sheep and pigs must be cared for every day.
-Our production of high quality birch timber demands some nice forest work in this dormant season.
+The sheep must be cared for every day.
+This dormant season also got some special winter work in the forest and in the garden.

 April-June, spring to summer:

 The lambing is an intense, energizing and beautiful time.
 You come close to life and death.
 In the end of May the sheep finally and playfully get new, fresh grass.
 Some lambs always continue to need special care and bottle feeding.
-We prepare the fields and the garden with many different plants for the new season and bring the sheep to the mountain pasture for the summer.
-We are restoring and enlarging a pond, focusing on habitat for the endangered warty newt.
+We prepare the fields and the garden with many different plants for the new season and bring the sheep to the communal mountain pasture for the summer, as is tradition in our region.
+We are now working on restoring and enlarging ponds and water features, focusing on habitat for birds and the endangered warty newt.
+I got some new biodiversity projects going on every year.

-Type of work vary through the season: caring for the sheep and pigs, lambing, making firewood, fencing, gardening, general maintenance, food conservation, and depending on your skills and interests: building and restoration projects, nature/biodiversity restoration, sawmilling, craft and design.
+Type of work vary through the season and can be adapted to your interest: caring for the sheep, lambing, making firewood, fencing, gardening, general maintenance, food conservation, and depending on your skills and interests: building and restoration projects, nature/biodiversity restoration, sawmilling, craft and design.
 If you got any special interest or skills please let us know.
-Everyone are expected to contribute in the farmwork, but let me know if you are interested in my architecture, curating and art practice as well.
+For me the help from volunteers helps run the farm in a more suistainable, traditional and non-commercial way.
+Even though the farm is not my source of income, we always strive for consistent quality in the everyday work, developement and new projects.

-Most people come here to learn specifics about our farming and forestry, and volunteering here is at its best if that is what you are interested in.
-We prioritize people who have or in some way are planning to have agriculture as part of their life.
+Most people come here to learn specifics about our farming, forestry and restoration work, and volunteering here is at its best if that is what you are interested in.
+We prioritize people who have or in some way are planning to have agriculture as part of their life, and that want to stay for a full three month period.

 Languages spoken